orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 ## Restrictions

-As Stewards (and open source projects) follow less strict rules than PwDE placed on the market by Manufacturers, Steward cannot affix the CE marking on the products they publish.
+As Stewards (and open source projects) follow less strict rules than PwDE placed on the market by Manufacturers, Stewards cannot affix the CE marking on the products they publish.
 It also means that they do not provide the complete CRA documentations for their Projects.

 They might have an attestation program that provides equivalent documentation for the use of manufacturers.